Lithium Iron Phosphate (LFP) vs. Lithium Nickel Manganese Cobalt Oxide (NMC) Chemistries

 24V Power systems have advantages over 12V systems.
 Since 24V systems operate at a lower current rating (measured in Amps), they have less impedance drop and power loss (due to heat) through interconnect cables.
 Therefore, 24V power systems allow smaller, lighter weight cable sizes and put less stress on parts of the system such as battery cabling, fuses and terminals.

-24V Inverters are slightly more efficient that 12V inverters when converting DC input power from the battery to 120 or 240 VAC output power.
+24V Inverters are slightly more efficient than 12V inverters when converting DC input power from the battery to 120 or 240 VAC output power.
 This means that a 24V system will deliver some extra run-time over a 12V system.
 Regardless of the battery voltage, both 12V and 24V solutions offer comparable run-time and performance to their users.